-This page serves as a scrapbook of a selection of the various software project I have worked on over the years.
-Some of these are hobby projects while others were made in a academic or professional context.
+Here I maintain a log of software projects that I have worked on over the years.
+Some of these are hobby projects while others were made in an academic or professional context.

 At a Unity hackweek our team made a Minecraft clone.
 Inspired by Teardown I implemented realtime voxel traced sky occlusion on the GPU and integrated it into Unity's Universal Render Pipeline.